DevelAngel/swayr/README.md

 Of course, configure the keys to your liking.
 Again, enabling rust backtraces and logging are optional.

+## Questions & Patches

+For asking questions, sending feedback, or patches, refer to [my public inbox (mailinglist)](https://sr.ht/~tsdh/public-inbox).
+Please mention the project you are referring to in the subject.

 ## Bugs

 Bugs and requests can be reported [here](https://todo.sr.ht/~tsdh/swayr).